ciamac-da/book-list-fullstack-app-using-graphql-reactjs-expressjs-mongodb/README.md

 Connected To Database
 Server running on port 4000

-# Go to react code path and try to start reactApp using ==> yarn/npm start
+# Go to reactApp path and try to start reactApp using ==> yarn/npm start

 # Have Fun:)